What Is Shoring In Construction?

 To support the upper part of a wall during the formation of a large opening in the lower section of the wall.

 To give support to a floor or roof to enable a support wall to be removed and replaced by a beam.

 Structural softwood is the usual material used for shoring members; its strength to weight ratio compares favorably with that of structural steel, and its adaptability is superior to that of steel.

-Shoring arrangements can also be formed by coupling together groups of scaffold tubular.
+Shoring arrangements, embodying the shoring definition, can also be formed by coupling together groups of scaffold tubular.

 Type of Shoring.